-Take a look at that back right corner – that’s a whole chunk missing!
+First, take a look at that back right corner – that’s a whole chunk missing!
 Not only that, but one of the drawers had been haphazardly rebuilt.
 So, lesson learned again.
-I honestly can’t complain too much because I got two great pieces delivered for free from a half hour away and they’re solid, quality pieces.
+I honestly can’t complain too much.
+I have two great pieces delivered for free from a half hour away .
+Bonus: they’re solid, quality pieces.
 They just need some love.

 Like any epoxy, you mix different ratios together to get a highly stinky concoction and you have a small time window to work quickly.
 Slap it on leaving some extra to sand down, and let it cure about 20 minutes.
-There were plenty of other blemishes that required the wood filler, but all in all it was prepped in about an hour.
+However, there are also plenty of other blemishes that require the wood filler.

 Because I’m after a farmhouse chic look with layers and time-worn appeal.
-I start out by applying a base coat of DecoArt Chalky Finish paint in Vintageusing the 2″ angled brush.
-I really enjoy the ergonomic design of these brush handles because it makes the strain on my wrist nonexistent, and the angled tip is perfect for getting in the nooks and crannies.
+I start out by applying a base coat of DecoArt Chalky Finish paint in Vintage.

 It was missing casters, so I dove into my ginormous caster stash and plugged some in.